 4) Talk and Influence

-“A successful investment banker is part salesman and part lawyer”, says Jonathan Rowley, the chairman of M & A for EMEA at UBS.
+“A successful investment banker is a part salesman and part lawyer”, says Jonathan Rowley, the chairman of M & A for EMEA at UBS.
 In generic terms, an investment banker can’t be an introvert or a meek person.
 Your main portfolio is to dole out advice to clients and it will take years of relationship with people to turn them into clients.

 The client will pay for listening and following your advice.
 Moreover, you have to watch your back because competitive investment bankers are ready to pounce and win clients.